TheCarsonWest/TheCarsonWest.github.io/test/content/Lyndon B. Johnson.md

 **Important Legislation Signed:**

-* Civil Rights Act of 1964: Outlawed discrimination based on race, color, [[religion]], sex, or national origin.
+* Civil Rights Act of 1964: Outlawed discrimination based on race, color, [religion](./../religion/), sex, or national origin.
 * Voting Rights Act of 1965: Prohibited racial discrimination in voting.
 * Medicare and Medicaid Act of 1965: Provided health insurance to the elderly and poor.
 * Elementary and Secondary Education Act of 1965: Expanded federal aid to education.